-To build up a capable Navy, most Countries would procure proven designs rather than providing significant R&D allocations, oversee detailed contractor designs, and build up shipyard capability.
-The reasons for this predilection are likely to operate both collectively and individually, such as a lack of knowledge, limited design experiences, concerns about cost estimates, uncertain results and slow investment returns.
-Some countries arguably do not consider fully and strategically how much they would save long-term from being able to perform their conceptual designs.
+To build up a capable Navy, most countries would procure proven designs rather than providing significant Research and Development (R&D) allocations, oversee detailed contractor designs, and build up shipyard capability.
+The reasons for this predilection are likely to be attributable to both collective and individual factors; such as a lack of knowledge, limited design experiences, concerns about cost estimates, uncertain results and slow investment returns.
+Some countries arguably do not consider fully and strategically how much they would save long-term from being able to perform their own conceptual designs.
 Such design would then enable them to build better their warships based on their specific areas of operation and corresponding threats.

-The Oliver Hazard Perry Class (FFG-7) is highly representative of an incremental design approach that the US Navy applied to ship design and construction.
-Although, the FFG-7 was designed and then built in large numbers of "low-mix" systems it was based on a goal known as "design to cost" and was for low-threat environments.
-[2] The strategies used for this design involved both significant Research and Development (R&D) allocations before construction and included detailed design specifications for contractors.
+The Oliver Hazard Perry-Class (FFG-7) is highly representative of an incremental design approach that the US Navy applied to ship design and construction.
+Although, the FFG-7 was designed and then built in large numbers of 'low-mix' systems it was based on a goal known as 'design to cost' and was for low-threat environments (United States Navy, 1974; Francis, 2005).
+The strategies used for this design involved both significant R&D allocations before construction and included detailed design specifications for contractors.
 Criticised at the time for being under-armed and lacking in redundancy, this class was not regarded as being part of President Reagan's 600 ship Navy.
 Nonetheless, its conceptual design space (CDS) created a fundamental break with pre-existing designs.
-Consequently, it was more representative of the Information Age (1970-2015), into which it was conceived in the mid-1970s, than the Industrial Age (1920-1965) designs that preceded it.
-[2]
+Consequently, it was more representative of the Information Age (1970-2015), into which it was conceived in the mid-1970s, than the Industrial Age (1920-1965) designs that preceded it.2

-By contrast, an examination of submarine build programmes where there are regularly refreshed conceptual designs and more modularised build and construction, show submarine Basic Mass Empty (BME) costs [3] have generally remained below those of other weapon systems.
+By contrast, an examination of submarine build programmes where there are regularly refreshed conceptual designs and more modularised build and construction, show submarine Basic Mass Empty (BME) costs3 have generally remained below those of other weapon systems.
 Such BME costs have only increased at, or below, historical inflation.
-In simple terms, submarines usually have become more affordable, not less, and this is reflected in countries like Thailand, Indonesia and Myanmar actively seeking such capabilities.
-[4] Theoretically, surface warship BME costs should have kept pace with submarines - but they have not.
+In simple terms, submarines usually have become more affordable, not less, and this is reflected in countries like Thailand, Indonesia and Myanmar actively seeking such capabilities.4 Theoretically, surface warship BME costs should have kept pace with submarines - but they have not.
 In actuality, frigate and destroyer numbers have often halved over the same period, meaning that unlike submarines, surface warships have generally become less and not more affordable.

-Nearing the end of the Information Age, the authors submit that a reconceptualization of the warship design space; shipyards and build techniques - a revolution in warship design - is probably overdue.
-[5] Fundamental shifts in the political, economic and military affordability of ships and potential warfare losses appear necessary to improve the efficacy of Naval surface warfare.
+Nearing the end of the Information Age, the authors submit that a reconceptualisation of the warship design space; shipyards and build techniques - a revolution in warship design - is probably overdue.5 Fundamental shifts in the political, economic and military affordability of ships and potential warfare losses appear necessary to improve the efficacy of Naval surface warfare.